Tone cluster

 A tone cluster is a musical chord comprising at least three adjacent tones in a scale.
 Prototypical tone clusters are based on the chromatic scale and are separated by semitones.
 For instance, three adjacent piano keys (such as C, C♯, and D) struck simultaneously produce a tone cluster.
 Variants of the tone cluster include chords comprising adjacent tones separated diatonically, pentatonically, or microtonally.
 On the piano, such clusters often involve the simultaneous striking of neighboring white or black keys.

 The early years of the twentieth century saw tone clusters elevated to central roles in pioneering works by ragtime artists Jelly Roll Morton and Scott Joplin.
 In the 1910s, two classical avant-gardists, composer-pianists Leo Ornstein and Henry Cowell, were recognized as making the first extensive explorations of the tone cluster.
-During the same period, Charles Ives employed them in several compositions that were not publicly performed until the late 1920s or 1930s.
-Composers such as Béla Bartók and, later, Lou Harrison and Karlheinz Stockhausen became proponents of the tone cluster, which feature in the work of many 20th- and 21st-century classical composers.
-Tone clusters also play a significant role in the work of free jazz musicians such as Cecil Taylor and Matthew Shipp.
+During the same period, Charles Ives employed them in several compositions that were not publicly performed until the late 1920s or 1930s, as did Béla Bartók in the latter decade.
+Since the mid-20th century, they have prominently featured in the work of composers such as Lou Harrison, Giacinto Scelsi, Alfred Schnittke and Karlheinz Stockhausen, and later Eric Whitacre.
+Tone clusters also play a significant role in the work of free jazz musicians such as Cecil Taylor, Matthew Shipp, and Kevin Kastning.

 In most Western music, tone clusters tend to be heard as dissonant.
 Clusters may be performed with almost any individual instrument on which three or more notes can be played simultaneously, as well as by most groups of instruments or voices.
 Keyboard instruments are particularly suited to the performance of tone clusters because it is relatively easy to play multiple notes in unison on them.